Big Bag

-Big Bag is an American children's television series created by Nina Elias-Bamberger for Cartoon Network and Children's Television Workshop (now Sesame Workshop).
+Big Bag is an American live-action/animated puppet children's television series created by Nina Elias-Bamberger for Cartoon Network and Children's Television Workshop.
 It was targeted at preschool viewers.
-The show was co-produced by Cartoon Network and CTW, with Muppet characters created by the Jim Henson Company.
+The show was co-produced by Cartoon Network and Sesame Workshop, with Muppet characters created by the Jim Henson Company.
 It aired from 1996 to 1998, with reruns airing through 2001, alongside another program titled Small World.
 Localized versions of Big Bag aired on Canal J in France and Yorkshire Television in the UK.

 Plot

-The principal Muppet character is Chelli, a puppet dog who is joined by his best friend Bag.
+The principal Muppet character is Chelli, a Muppet dog who is joined by his best friend Bag.
 Chelli and Bag run a general store.
 They live on Main Street in an unidentified town with their human friend Molly and a variety of other animals named for their species.
 Two sock puppets named Lyle the Sock and Argyle McSock work as stockroom boys and often interact with the main cast.
 In season 2, a humanoid Muppet character called Sofie was introduced.
 The first season features frequent interaction with a large cast of human regulars, including an assortment of child friends and colorful locals.